cirosantilli/linux-cheat/video.md

 TODO: a sub idx pair can contain multiple languages?
 Id contains metadata indicating the language?

-Convert
+Convert an `eng.sub` and `eng.idx` to `eng.srt`:

     vobsub2srt --lang en eng

-Takes an `eng.sub` and `eng.idx` pair and outputs `eng.srt`。

 `en` or `0` were taken from `--langlist`

-Don't know what to do if two subs for the same language such as simplified and traditional chinese, both of which get zh output goes to `a.str`.
+Don't know what to do if two subs for the same language such as simplified and traditional Chinese, both of which get `zh` output goes to `a.str`.

 Don't forget to rename output as as a.eng.srt before going to the next language.